03:57pm (GMT -3)

 Why some people do not learn a new profession?

-In some places vocational schools are empty, as it is more favorable to obtain benefits from the government, since the minimum wage is very low.
+In some places, vocational schools are empty, as it is more favourable to obtain benefits from the government, since the minimum wage is very low.

 HOW ARE THE ELECTIONS IN BRAZIL?